elephantscale/es-training-new/kafka/slides/Kafka-Streams.md

 ---
 ## How Blizzard Used Kafka to Save Data Pipeline

-* When Blizzard started sending gameplay data to Hadoop in 2013, we went through several iterations before settling on Flumes in many data centers around the world reading from RabbitMQ and writing to central flumes in our Los Angeles datacenter.
+* "When Blizzard started sending gameplay data to Hadoop in 2013, we went through several iterations before settling on Flumes in many data centers around the world reading from RabbitMQ and writing to central flumes in our Los Angeles datacenter.
 While this worked at first, by 2015 we were hitting problems scaling to the number of events required.
-This is how we used Kafka to save our pipeline.
+This is how we used Kafka to save our pipeline."

 ---

 ## Yelp’s Real-time Data Pipeline

-* Yelp moved quickly into building out a comprehensive service oriented architecture, and before long had over 100 data-owning production services.
+* "Yelp moved quickly into building out a comprehensive service oriented architecture, and before long had over 100 data-owning production services.
 Distributing data across an organization creates a number of issues, particularly around the cost of joining disparate data sources, dramatically increasing the complexity of bulk data applications.
 Straightforward solutions like bulk data APIs and sharing data snapshots have significant drawbacks.
 Yelp’s Data Pipeline makes it easier for these services to communicate with each other, provides a framework for real-time data processing, and facilitates high-performance bulk data applications – making large SOAs easier to work with.
 The Data Pipeline provides a series of guarantees that makes it easy to create universal data producers and consumers that can be mashed up into interesting real-time data flows.
-We’ll show how a few simple services at Yelp lay the foundation that powers everything from search to our experimentation framework.
+We’ll show how a few simple services at Yelp lay the foundation that powers everything from search to our experimentation framework."

 ---

 ## Body Armor for Distributed System

-* We show a way to make Kafka end-to-end encrypted.
+* "We show a way to make Kafka end-to-end encrypted.
 It means that data is ever decrypted only at the side of producers and consumers of the data.
 The data is never decrypted broker-side.
 Importantly, all Kafka clients have their own encryption keys.
 There is no pre-shared encryption key.
-Our approach can be compared to TLS implemented for more than two parties connected together.
+Our approach can be compared to TLS implemented for more than two parties connected together."

 ---